"I had never even heard of disability insurance...."

 Energetic and lively, Stephani Victor is an all-American girl.
 Her vivacious spirit and insatiable desire to learn landed her at the highly competitive film school at the University of Southern California, where, in 1995, she graduated with honors.

 Well on her way to a successful career in film, Stephani was the victim of a devastating accident.
-She was hit by an out of control car that crushed her into a parked car while standing in the driveway.
-In an emergency effort to save her life, doctors amputated both of her legs.
-At 26 years old, Stephani was left disabled with her whole life ahead of her.
+She was hit by an out-of-control car that crushed her into a parked car while standing in the driveway.
+In an emergency effort to save her life, doctors amputated both her legs.
+At 26 years old, Stephani was left with a physical disability that had the potential to affect the life ahead of her.

 Three years and 11 surgeries later, Stephani found herself in financial turmoil.
 She was not able to return to her previous employment and her small savings were very limited.

 "My medical bills (even with full coverage health insurance) were more than $250,000.00."